 The other thing I would add is that simply having a quality forecast dashboard – one that calls out the items that need to be addressed – that’s a major advantage.
 The system we have today doesn’t do that.
 Everything we’re moving toward is much more reactive due to AI technology, but more importantly, the work flows are exception driven versus having to work the whole pile.
 That allows you to be much more efficient; it’s the scalpel technique versus the shotgun technique.
 The systems tell you what needs to be addressed.
 Major time savings.

-Please give a summary of what you’ll both talk about at Xcelerate.
+Please give a summary of what you both talked about at Xcelerate 2019.

 When I presented at Xcelerate back in 2017, I talked about how we had an extensive amount of data.
 We had all these customer transactions, but we lacked the utility that had the right exceptions management and process to distill the data into usable information.
 Now, we’re at the next step, using our data to the fullest and gaining insights that will have major impact on business, putting our data to practical application.
 The channel forecast will be put into application from a procurement standpoint, a sourcing standpoint, collaboration with our manufacturers and supply chain partners.
 The forecast will be used for labor-planning, network planning, and how we can drive more volume through the same network.